All the ‘need-to-know before you go’ information can be found here below.

 Casual.
 Festival vibes only, no suits allowed!

 The event is held in a tented village with lots of time outdoors.
-So!
-Don’t forget to pack your suncream, sunglasses, wellies, woolly hat, thermals and umbrella to make sure you are prepared for all weathers . . . this is the North East after all!
+So don’t forget to pack your suncream, sunglasses, wellies, woolly hat, thermals and umbrella so you are prepared for all weathers . . . it is the North East after all!

-We will have our WaterAid Team on site at the festival.
+Our WaterAid Team are on site at the festival.
 You can find out more about the fantastic work they do to help ensure that everyone everywhere has access to clean water and make a donation to support them in achieving this goal.
 The WaterAid stand can be found in the exhibition hall.

-NOTE: Our menus cater for vegetarians, vegans and gluten-free diets although our festival menus are nut free, the kitchens onsite are not nut free facilities.
+We’ve tried to ensure all our menus cater for vegetarians, vegans and gluten-free diets.
+And although our festival menus are designed to be nut free, the kitchens onsite are not nut free facilities.

 Crock and roll . . .

 There are a LOT of us onsite at the festival.
-And much as we’d love to swap to using crockery and cutlery for everyone, this is not practical or possible at our size and scale now.
-That said, we can promise that our packaging is sustainable and recyclable / compostable where possible.
-AND for our evening events and smaller private functions, we‘re going with crockery and cutlery!
+And much as we’d love to swap to using crockery and cutlery for everyone, this is not practical or possible at our current size and scale.
+That said, we can promise that our packaging is sustainable and compostable where possible.
+AND for our evening events and smaller private functions, we‘re sticking with crockery and cutlery this year.

 Cadge a cup

 We ask every year for you to bring your own reusable cups and water bottles.
 And many of you do.
 Thank you for this.
-To make life a little easier, we’re teaming up with Circular & Co this year to rent reusable cups.
+We’re teaming up with Circular & Co again this year to hire their reusable cups.
 So if you get onsite and realise you’ve forgotten your own cup – we’ve got you covered.
-Ask at registration, or visit the exhibition hall and ‘cadge a cup’ from us.
+Ask a member of our crew at registration, or visit the exhibition hall to ‘cadge a cup’ from us.
 The cups are not for keeps though.
 So please hand it back when you’re done with it so it can be put to good use at another event in future.

 Lunch menu

-Lunch will be available Monday to Thursday in the exhibition hall and REGENER-EATS Food Village (located outside the exhibition hall).
+Lunch will be available Monday to Thursday in the exhibition hall and Power of 10 Food Den (located outside the exhibition hall).
 There are two time slots which will be allocated to sprint groups in advance.
 Either 12:00 - 12:45 and 12:45-13:30.
 It is important to stick to your allocated time slot in order to reduce queuing.

 Drinks